-The Company is committed to protecting the health, safety and well-being of its employees and recognises the need to maximise the well-being of employees rather than solely reducing their levels of stress.
-Therefore, the following policy outlines the Company's procedures and commitment to the wellbeing of its employees.
+Live Active Leisure [The Company] is committed to protecting the health, safety and well-being of Our People and recognises the need to maximise the well-being of Our People rather than solely reducing their levels of stress.
+Therefore, the following policy outlines the Company's procedures and commitment to the wellbeing of Our People.